 If you have been following my blog, you certainly will have noticed that I love to cook with textured vegetable protein (TVP).
 The product is a high-fiber, high-protein meat substitute made from soy flour and available in a variety of flavored and unflavored varieties, as well as different sizes, from large chunks to small flakes.
 Because it is cheap and widely available, it is popular amongst many people cooking on a budget, in vegetarian cooking and is used in some vegan recipes.

 Textured vegetable protein is a versatile substance; different forms allow it to take on the texture of whatever ground meat it is substituting.
-Using TVP, one can make vegetarian or vegan versions of traditionally meat-based dishes, such as chili con carne, spaghetti bolognese, sloppy joes, tacos, burgers, or burritos.
-After I prepared my own version of Vegetarian Pasta Bolognese, I knew I could recreate many of the dishes I was used to eating before meeting the vegetarian.
-This dish is one particular result of that realization.
+Using TVP, one can make vegetarian or vegan versions of traditionally meat-based dishes.
+Try my Shepherd’s Pie or my Stuffed Pepper Soup.
+One of the most popular TVP dishes on my blog is my Vegetarian Korean Beef.

 If you are completely against using textured vegetable protein, you could certainly substitute it with lean ground beef.
 Just cook the beef first and then drain the grease before continuing on with the recipe instructions.